-- 3. Click Hibernate tab, and clear the Enable hibernation check box. - 4.
+- 3. Click the Hibernate tab, and clear the Enable hibernation check box. - 4.
 Click OK and check if the status does not become OnNow.

-8. Setup of SNMP service (Required if ESMPRO/SM is to be used cooperated with EXPRESSCLUSTER)
+Setup of SNMP service (Required if ESMPRO Server is to be used cooperated with ExpressCluster)

-SNMP service is required if ESMPRO/SM is to be used cooperated with EXPRESSCLUSTER.
-Set up SNMP service first before installing EXPERSSCLUSTER.
+SNMP service is required if ESMPRO Server is to be used cooperated with ExpressCluster.
+Set up SNMP service first before installing ExpressCluster.

-Setup of BMC and ipmiutil (Required for using the forced stop function and chassis ID lamp association)
+Setup of BMC and ipmiutil (Required for using the forced stop function of a physical machine and chassis ID lamp association)

-For using the forced stop function and Chassis ID lamp association, configure the Baseboard Management Controller (BMC) of the servers to enable the communication between IP addresses of LAN ports for managing BMC and IP addresses used by the OS.
+For using the forced stop function of a physical machine and Chassis ID lamp association, configure the Baseboard Management Controller (BMC) of the servers to enable the communication between IP addresses of LAN ports for managing BMC and IP addresses used by the OS.
 These functions are not available when BMC is not installed on the server or when the network for managing BMC is disabled.
 For information on how to configure the BMC, refer to the manuals of your server.